-Why do I have different benefit codes this year?
+Why do I have different benefit codes?

-Changes to the way your rebate was calculated this year mean there are two rebate percentages for the 2018/2019 tax year.
-One runs from from 1 July 2018 to 31 March 2019: another goes from 1 April 2019 to 30 June 2019.
+Your rebate is calculated with two rebate percentages for the 2019/2020 tax year.
+One runs from from 1 July 2019 to 31 March 2020 and the other runs from 1 April 2020 to 30 June 2020.

-Emmm....why aren’t my children listed?
+Ummm....why aren’t my children listed?

 My former partner is on there!
 How did this happen?

-Oo!
-Lucky you!
 If you don’t receive the rebate in the form of a reduced premium, you’ll receive your full entitlement back when you lodge a tax return even though you don’t have a tax liability.